Gugh: Flora

 Much of the vegetation of Gugh is either wind-pruned, dry, waved maritime heath or dense gorse and bracken.
 The three dominant species on the heath are heather (Calluna vulgaris), bell heather (Erica cinerea) and western gorse (Ulex gallii).
 Immediately above the bar is a small area of dune grassland merging into maritime grassland around the coastal fringe.
 On the small dune system grows western clover (Trifolium occidentale), sea holly (Eryngium maritimum), sea spurge (Euphorbia paralias) and Portland spurge (Euphorbia portlandica), wild thyme (Thymus polytrichus) and sea bindweed (Calystegia soldanella).
 The neck of the island between the two hills where the farm was located has an unusual flora.
 Amongst dense bracken is balm-leaved figwort (Scrophularia scorodonia), common here but not found elsewhere on the island and an unidentified yellow, cultivated rose.
 A second alien, Argentine dock (Rumex frutescens) grows on the edge of a sand pit which was originally intended to be a reservoir.
-The fields below the two houses were, before 1933, fertilised with "shoddy" – a high nitrate manure derived from the woollen industry.
+The fields below the two houses were, before 1933, fertilised with "shoddy" – a high-nitrate manure derived from the woollen industry.
 Within these fields can be found viper's-bugloss (Echium vulgare), common melilot (Melilotus officinalis) and wild mignonette (Reseda lutea).
 All three are thought to be imported arable weeds.
-In the 1960s the "neck" was a closely cropped sward of grass but after myxomatosis the area became overgrown with bracken and bramble.
+In the 1960s "the neck" was a closely cropped sward of grass, but after myxomatosis decimated the population of rabbits, the area became overgrown with bracken and bramble.

-In October, 1972 a fire on Kittern Hill burnt through the shallow peaty soil to the granite.
+In October 1972, a fire on Kittern Hill burnt through the shallow peaty soil to the granite.
 Bleached stones and blackened gorse stems can still be seen and the vegetation has not recovered sufficiently to equal the waved heath elsewhere on Scilly.
-Heath is on the hills on both sides of “the neck” and in the south of the island the nationally rare orange bird's-foot (Ornithopus pinnatus) can be found as can rare lichen species such as Lobaria pulmonaria and golden-hair lichen (Teloschistes flavicans).
+Heath is on the hills on both sides of "the neck", and in the south of the island the nationally rare orange bird's-foot (Ornithopus pinnatus) can be found, as can rare lichen species such as Lobaria pulmonaria and golden-hair lichen (Teloschistes flavicans).